-The section below is a guideline on how to use the information contained in your tax report to populate your tax return.
-On the summary pages of the tax report a numbered 'Item' has been inserted which relates to an 'Item' in the 'How to complete your tax return' section.
+The section below is a guideline on how to use the information contained in your Tax Report to populate your tax return.
+On the summary pages of the Tax Report a numbered 'Item' has been inserted which relates to a specific 'Item' in the 'How to complete your tax return' section.